 New EPA Refrigerant Disposal Recordkeeping Requirement 101: All the Basics You Need to Know

 Did you know, on Jan.
 1, 2018, a new epa refrigerant disposal recordkeeping requirement took effect for certain HVAC/R appliances?
+This is important to know for your refrigerant tracking and planning.

 New EPA Refrigerant Disposal Requirement Is Part of EPA 608 Update And Took Effect January 1, 2018